In a regular document, the witnesses sign immediately at the end of the document's text, thus precluding the possibility of tampering with it.

 In contrast, a "bound" document requires that the witnesses sign between each fold.
 However, this opens a possibility of forgery.

-Should we be concerned that, having the witnesses already signed above, he will write an additional clause at the end of the document, beneficial to him? - No, because words “firm and established” are written at the end of a bound document.
+Should we be concerned that, having the witnesses already signed above, he will write an additional clause at the end of the document that benefits him? - No, because the words "firm and established" are written at the end of a bound document.

-Art: John Turing - Still Life with Documents
+Art: Still Life with Documents by John Turing

 Subscribe to: